Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/lab_tasks.md

 - GitLab account.
 - Some available space on your hard drive or a USB drive (about 8 GB to be safe).

-## VirtualBox
+## Virtual Machines Using VirtualBox

 In part of the

 We will install "Ubuntu Server 20.04" a lightweight version of Ubuntu without graphical user interface.
 However, the ISO image has still 1.2 GB so you might want to start the [download of the image called "Ubuntu Server 20.04.3 LTS"](https://ubuntu.com/download/server) before continuing reading.
 If you see the name "Focal Fossa" some places, this is the codename of the 20.04 release of Ubuntu.

+### Tasks

 - Download the ISO image from the [Ubuntu homepage](https://ubuntu.com/download/server.
 Please choose the "20.04.3 LTS" image which is called "ubuntu-20.04.3-live-server-amd64.iso"
 - While the image is being downloaded, you can start preparing the VM already.
 Create a new VM in VirtualBox called "Ubuntu Server" and assign 2048 MB of memory to it.
 If that is not possible on your machine, choose a larger or smaller amount of memory.
 Make sure the your virtual hard drive is large enough.
 6 GB should be enough for this exercise.
 If you choose "dynamic allocation" the actual image size should not grow beyond 4 GB during this exercise.
+So it you are very limited on disk space you could also try a smaller disk size than 6 GB.
 - Mount the `ubuntu-20.04.3-live-server-amd64.iso` to your virtual machine's cdrom drive (Storage -> Controller: IDE), make sure the graphics card has at least 32 MB video memory and start the VM.
 - The VM will boot from the Ubuntu image and will welcome you with the a configuration program.
 Choose your preferred language and then choose "Start Ubuntu Server".
 This will boot Ubuntu and bring you to the installation routine.
 The boot process might take a short while since Ubuntu will generate some files and run some checks.
 - When the boot process has finished you will be presented with Ubuntu's installation program.
 Go through it carefully.